Avo-k/largonji/README_EN.md

 **Made with ❤️ to preserve the largonji of the louchébems**

-_« Dans le gigot, tout est bon ! »_ (In the leg, everything is good!)
+_« Dans le cochon, tout est bon ! »_

 </div>